edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 - Publishing query command request topic: `/my-app/commandquery/request`
 - Subscribing query command response topic: `/my-app/commandquery/response`

-!!!
-Note
-    Because EdgeX can suggest but not dictate the naming standard for 3rd party MQTT topics, these names are representative for clarity, but not required.
-The suffix inclusion of <device-name>/<command-name>/<method> is required for the command service to be able to understand and direct the request to the appropriate device/sensor through the correct device service.
-Alternately, this information could be placed in the message header and the topic names made generic, but this is different than what we have done for south to north communications.

 #### command service topics

 The command service must subscribe to the request topics of the 3rd party MQTT topic (**external message bus**) to get command requests, publish those to a topic to send them to a device service via the EdgeX message bus (**internal message bus**), subscribe to response messages on topics from device services (**internal**), and then publish response messages to a topic on the 3rd party MQTT broker (**external**).
 Message topics for the command service would follow the following standard: